Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 In some sense, it feels like the tech rush of today is at the cusp of another dot.com bubble crash.

 Remember what happened to Yahoo and Pets.com?
-Don’t put all of your money into the best stocks of today.
+Don’t put all of your money into the best stocks of today, no matter how hot they are!

 But no matter when the dot.com bubble will burst, you should always behave the same: that is, diversify your investment portfolio to both tech and non-tech stocks in index funds.